HusamL99/saas-pos-growth-analytics-pointX/business_logic_data_dictionary.md

 ## 1. Key Business Concepts
 - **Merchant**: One subscribed business using the PoS SaaS platform.
-- **Merchant-Month record**: A monthly revenue and activity snapshot for an active merchant.
+- **Merchant-Month record**: A monthly revenue and activity snapshot for a merchant.
 Used to measure revenue continuity and churn.
 - **Subscription Revenue Model**: PoS SaaS charges recurring fees tied to plan tier.
 Upsells increase revenue.
 Churn removes future revenue.

 ## 2. Business Logic Rules (with reasoning)